bcgov/aps-infra-platform/documentation/how-to/client-cred-flow.md

     #### c) Update your Gateway Configuration with the Plugin

-    Update your Gateway Configuration to include the `jwt-keycloak` plugin.
+    Update your Gateway configuration to include the `jwt-keycloak` plugin.

     !!! note
         When you configure the Product Environment, a `Plugin Template` will be